Original, integrated designs for living better with less impact

 These designs can be used a-la-carte, or fully integrated and optimized for your context, enabling you to live well with as little as 90% less resource use than the average American.

-Wherever we couldn't find existing designs, we innovated.
-You'll find info here on 33 years of original innovations, some of which have spread worldwide, and been adopted into building codes.
-Much of our content is extensively re-posted on the web; this is the source: Over 500 pages of original online content plus books which are top in their categories.
+You'll find info here on 35 years of original innovations, some of which have spread worldwide, adopted in building codes, etc..
+Much of our content is extensively re-posted on the Web; this is the source: More than500 pages of original on-line content plus books which are top in their categories.

-The Laundry to Landscape system is the simplest, least expensive, lowest effort way to get the most greywater out on to the home landscape most effectively.
-Due to its inherent simplicity and low cost, it has been widely adopted, accommodated in building codes, the subject of numerous government rebates, workshops, and government training.
+The Laundry to Landscape system is the simplest, least expensive, lowest effort way to get the most greywater to the home landscape most effectively.
+It has been widely adopted, accommodated in building codes, the subject of numerous government rebates, DIY workshops, and government training.
 It is the grey water system most suited for professional installation by landscapers.
-Most homes in arid areas or on septic tanks should have one of these DIY systems.
+Most homes in arid areas or on septic tanks should have one of these.